wso2/docs-is/en/docs/setup/migration-guide.md

 2. If you manually added any JAR files to the
     `           <OLD_IS_HOME>/repository/components/lib          `
-    directory, copy those and paste in the
+    directory, copy and paste those JARs in the
     `           <NEW_IS_HOME>/repository/components/lib          `
     directory.